jejemontagne/github-ry-pull-request-redirect/README.md

 The `?w=1` parameter tells GitHub to hide changes that only affect whitespace, making code review clearer.

+### Wider Sidebar
+When viewing PR files with the `?w=1` parameter, the extension automatically increases the width of the sidebar by 100px for better readability.

 ### Keyboard Shortcuts

 1. **Toggle Viewed Checkboxes** - `Cmd+Shift+O` (Mac) or `Ctrl+Shift+O` (Windows/Linux)